 With this easy recipe, you can enjoy the fluffiest homemade biscuits every single day.

-The secret ingredient is – you guessed it – 7-Up soda pop mixed right into the batter.
+The secret ingredient is – you guessed it – 7-Up soda mixed right into the batter.

-Biscuits are delicious, but traditional recipes can be so difficult to make.
+Homemade biscuits are great, but traditional recipes can be quite complicated.

-With everything going on in your busy life, who has time to carefully mix, knead, and cut biscuit dough?
+Who has time to mix, knead, and cut biscuit dough, amirite?

 These biscuits only need four ingredients, and you might already have them on hand.
 Try them out and put the local diner out of business.